json-schema-org/community/docs/deprecation-plan.md

 # The process of deprecating a feature

-Once the decision to deprecate a feature has been made through an ADR , below is a recommend set of actions:
+Once the decision to deprecate a feature has been made through an ADR, below is a recommend set of actions:

 1. **Determine if you need an exception process**.
 Some features may require extended migration periods to allow customers extended time to fully adopt a new solution.